HumanCellAtlas/dcp-community/charters/charter-template.md

 _Describe the vision of the project in **2-3** sentences.
 Consider this section as your "elevator pitch" to new community members._

+## Definitions [Optional]

+_Define DCP-specific terminology to ensure that your charter is comprehensible to new community members._

 ## Objectives

 _Describe the incremental, observable, and measurable high-level outcomes of the project_